kshrestha94/Docker/Kubernetes.md

 - portable; consistency across env, easy to move applications between cloud providers or on prem.

-- latge active community for extensive support, documentation and add ons
+- large active community for extensive support, documentation and add ons

 - industry standard and future proof; widely used by industry, in demand skills and enhaces career prospect.